carolinajacoby/vigimed/README.md

 construct and analyze pharmacovigilance data from the Brazilian VigiMed system.

-The workflow allows researchers to reconstruct the analytical database and calculate disproportionality metrics for drug–adverse event signal detection.
+The workflow allows researchers to reconstruct an analytical database and calculate disproportionality metrics for drug–adverse event signal detection.

 ---